You Just Believe That It Will

 I’d always thought I’d become a PE teacher.

-That was the idea in my head.
+That was the picture in my head.

 That felt right for me.